goldenrecursion/predicates/facb73aa-82db-45ff-bd87-5ce7983d8ca2.md

-# Description
-The primary and official URL associated with this entity's Crunchbase profile page.
-Only the Crunchbase profile directly affiliated with the entity should be used, not the Crunchbase profile for the entity's parent organization, subsidiaries, etc.

 # Example of Proper Usage
 * '[Golden](https://golden.com/wiki/Golden-5R)' -> 'Crunchbase URL' -> 'https://www.crunchbase.com/organization/golden-2cb6' is correct, as this Crunchbase profile is a direct representation of Golden.